v2sCollections/City-of-Dreams/README.md

 ![](https://s12.gifyu.com/images/Untitled99ac613c165d0e14.jpg)

-7 ) On the popup that appears click on **"Download"** on the bottom right, vortex will restart.
+7 ) On the popup that appears click on **"Download"** on the bottom right, Vortex will restart.

 8 ) Once Vortex has restarted it may say **"Game not discovered"** If it does click **"Continue"** at the bottom right of the popup.